pyeve/cerberus/ROADMAP.md

 - [x] The `schema` rule only handles mappings, a new `itemrules` replaces the part where `schema` tested items in sequences so far.
 There will be no backward-compatibility for schemas. (#385)
-- [ ] All Python 2 related code is removed.
+- [x] All Python 2 related code is removed.
 - [ ] Python 3 features that allow simpler code are applied where feasible.
   - [ ] A Python 3-style metaclass.
   - [ ] Using `super()` to call overridden methods.
-  - [ ] Usage of dictionary comprehensions.
+  - [ ] Usage of dictionary comprehensions and set literals.
 - [ ] All functions and methods are type annotated.
 MyPy is added to the test suite.
 - [ ] A wider choice of type names that are closer oriented on the builtin